Introduction: 2-Speed Manual Transmission Working Model

 If the operation isn't smooth enough, you can lubricate the shafts and gears with a little talcum powder.
 You could also use graphite, but that will make a black mess!
 Oil will probably not work, since it could make the wood swell.

+Now, when you slide the shifting collar on the output shaft, the dogs (dowels) can engage either the large gear (high gear) or the small gear (low gear), or if they engage neither, the gearbox is in neutral.
 In low gear, the output is half the speed of the input, and in high gear, the output speed is double the input speed.

 Congratulations! you are now well on your way to a promising, exciting career as an auto mechanic!